nlyu1/midas/tooling.md

 - **uv**: Active development by Astral (also makes Ruff), modern architecture
 - **Poetry**: Established but not evolving toward workspace support

 ---

-## Potential Concerns & Mitigations

-### Concern 1: "uv is newer, less mature"

-**Reality**:
-- uv reached v0.1.0 in Feb 2024, v1.0 in 2024
-- Backed by Astral (Ruff developers), well-funded
-- Rapidly becoming industry standard
-- Already used by major projects

-**Mitigation**: uv's workspace support is stable and well-documented.

-### Concern 2: "What if we need Poetry-specific features?"

-**Reality**:
-- uv supports all PEP-621 features
-- Can publish to PyPI with `uv build` and `uv publish`
-- More features than you need for development

-**Mitigation**: Identify any specific Poetry features you use → likely have uv equivalents.

-### Concern 3: "Migration effort"

-**Reality**:
-- Poetry → uv migration is straightforward
-- Mostly just changing `[tool.poetry]` to `[project]` (standard format)
-- uv can read poetry.lock files

-**Mitigation**: Estimated 1-2 hours for entire workspace migration.

----